Re-sharing this letter I wrote to myself has been a tradition since 2012 – more than a decade ago now!

-In case you’ve chosen to ignore the holiday decorations that have been on sale in big box stores since before Halloween, here’s a news flash: The holiday season is coming up quickly!
-If you haven’t done so already, it’s time to plan for Thanksgiving, Hanukkah, Christmas, Kwanzaa, New Year’s Eve, New Year’s Day and any other holidays you might celebrate in November, December or January.
-Planning ahead is a big part of holiday stress prevention – this year or any year.
+If you haven’t done so already, it’s time to start planning for Thanksgiving, Hanukkah, Christmas, Kwanzaa, New Year’s Eve, New Year’s Day and any other holidays you plan to celebrate in November, December or January.
+Mapping out your plan ahead of time is a huge part of holiday stress prevention.

-If you want to learn more about how to prevent holiday stress, read on….
+If you want to pick up some tips about how to prevent holiday stress, keep scrolling….

 January 3, 2012